 A. Organization:

-Each Division Director is encouraged to organize a tournament for the players under his or her direction.
-Such tournaments may be organized in cooperation with other divisions.

 The Board will set the dates for the next season's tournaments each spring, after consulting with the Directors involved.
+Under the direction of Division directors, Coaches and Managers will appoint parents to serve on Tournament Committee.
+Committee should be assembled at first parent meeting.

-All tournaments must be sanctioned by the SHA
+All tournaments must be sanctioned by HS

 All costs for tournaments (e.g., ice, officials, advertisement) must be paid by the sponsoring teams, except where otherwise authorized by the Board.

 B. Profits: